daboross/srv/README.md

 A TUI application allowing viewing [Screeps] servers/rooms.

-Screeps is a true programming MMO where users uploading JavaScript code to power their online empires.
+Screeps is a programming MMO: users control their creeps with JavaScript, and the server itself is [open source](screeps-server)

 Uses the [rust-screeps-api] library for networking.